Sha language

-Sha is an Afro-Asiatic language spoken in Plateau State and Kaduna State, Nigeria.
+Sha, also spelled Sya, is an Afro-Asiatic language spoken in Plateau State and Kaduna State, Nigeria.
 As of 2018, the language is used for face-to-face communication and lacks a standardized written form.
 It is spoken by approximately 1,000 people and is considered sustainable.

 The primary area where Sha is spoken is in Sha District, Bokkos LGA, Plateau State.
 Mundat, a closely related language also belonging to the Chadic A.4 branch, is spoken in Mundat village within the same district.